zchee/golang-wiki/Modules.md

 * The `-mod=vendor` flag (e.g., `go build -mod=vendor`) instructs the go commands to use the main module's top-level vendor directory to satisfy dependencies.
 The go commands in this mode therefore ignore the dependency descriptions in go.mod and assume that the vendor directory holds the correct copies of dependencies.
 Note that only the main module's top-level vendor directory is used; vendor directories in other locations are still ignored.
 * Some people will want to routinely opt-in to vendoring by setting a `GOFLAGS=-mod=vendor` environment variable.

-Older versions of Go such as 1.10 understand how to consume a vendor directory created by `go mod vendor`, so vendoring is one way to provide dependencies to older versions of Go that do not fully understand modules.
+Older versions of Go such as 1.10 understand how to consume a vendor directory created by `go mod vendor`, as do Go 1.11 and 1.12+ when [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is disabled.
+Therefore, vendoring is one way for a module to provide dependencies to older versions of Go that do not fully understand modules, as well as to consumers that have not enabled modules themselves.

 If you are considering using vendoring, it is worthwhile to read the ["Modules and vendoring"](https://tip.golang.org/cmd/go/#hdr-Modules_and_vendoring) and ["Make vendored copy of dependencies"](https://tip.golang.org/cmd/go/#hdr-Make_vendored_copy_of_dependencies) sections of the tip documentation.